Team Members of Life On the Level

 Rupal puts lots of energy and time into our support group, improving our communications and “making things happen”.
-She holds the title of Life On The Level “Head of Media” but will rarely use this, as her warm and winning personalty is all she needs for her natural command of any situation.
+She holds the title of Life On The Level “Head of Communications” but will rarely use this, as her warm and winning personalty is all she needs for her natural command of any situation.
 Rupal is also a Life On The Level “Balance Buddy” – helping our members with her own experiences, tips and support.

 As an experienced Broadcast Journalist who has worked for the BBC for 29 years.
 She has produced and presented various programmes at BBC Leicester, BBC Asian Network and East Midlands Today.
 Born in Uganda and arrived in the UK when she was only two, Rupal’s documented journey back to her country of birth won Rupal an a Race in the Media award in 2005.
 She has continued to present various programmes on BBC Radio Leicester and met and interviewed many celebrities in her time.

 Around 8 years ago she was diagnosed with Vestibulopathy with Visual Preference.
 Damage to her inner ear which has affected her balance significantly.
 She was able to continue work after an absence of around 8 months with the help of the Leicester Balance Clinic and regular vestibular physiotherapy .
 The condition worsened again in early 2015 which led to her being off work for over two and half years.
 She works as a freelancer and writes about how the condition has affected her life and hopes to help others through her blog https://rupalrajani.blogspot.com/

 Other recommended viewing from Rupal – https://www.facebook.com/livingwithabalancecondition/?ref=bookmarks and https://www.youtube.com/channel/UCa19opf6Rt8aBGc8vKbrLBQ?view_as=subscriber